leozqi/fetch/docs/API.md

 - `fetch from <GITHUB SRC>`: add a github repo for packages
 - `fetch sources`: list all the sources currently being used.

+Note that fetch view should also keep track of all folders the app uses like Library, or Application Support that would possibly be created.
+This way we can have purge plus uninstall.
+This info must be specified in the manifest as there is no isolation for this manager.
+Adding isolation could be considered in a future version